dnywh/brown-pages/src/guides/sunshine-coast.md

   width="3936 "
   height="2952"
   loading="lazy">
   <figcaption>Coolum Commons relies on community volunteers to maintain the site.
-Help by turning the compost or contributing your time if you can.</figcaption>
+Help out by turning the compost or contributing your time.</figcaption>
 </figure>

 ## Workshops and resources